 The AIHW will apply an editing process to validate the data before loading it into a national database.
-It is assumed that jurisdictions will also perform validation checks (as specified in Tables 5.3 and 5.4) and fix any errors that they can before the data are sent to the AIHW.
-The editing process will take place in three stages (in consultation with the data providers).
+It is assumed that jurisdictions will also perform validation checks (as specified in Tables 5 and 6) and fix any errors that they can before the data are sent to the AIHW.
+The editing process involves four types of checks (in consultation with the data providers).

-- 1. Range checks are used to ensure that values entered for each data element are within a valid numeric range (see Table 5.4).
+- 1. Duplicate record checks are made. - 2.
+Range checks are used to ensure that values entered for each data element are within a valid numeric range (see Tables 5 and 6).
 For example, responses to the data element Injecting drug use should only be coded within the range of 1-4 or as 9.
-A response that does not fall within this range has to be an error.
-Therefore, range edits should identify incorrect and missing codes. - 2.
-Logic checks are used to ensure internal consistency between responses within individual unit records (see Table 5.4).
-For example, when the response for Injecting drug use = 4 (never injected), the response for Method of use for principal drug of concern cannot = 3 (injects).
+A response that does not fall within this range is an error.
+Therefore, range edits should identify incorrect and missing codes. - 3.
+Logic checks are used to ensure internal consistency between responses within individual unit records (see Tables 5 and 6).
+For example, when the response for Injecting drug use = 4 (never injected), the response for Method of use for principal drug of concern cannot = 3 (injects). - 4.
+Frequency table checks are carried out by the AIHW against the frequency tables that have been sent in by jurisdictions.
+This is to check that the totals held in the jurisdiction's data set match the totals generated by AIHW from the jurisdiction's data set.

-Range checks are performed first then logic checks.
-AIHW also performs an initial check for duplicate records.
-A summary report on the findings from the range and logic checks will be sent to each jurisdiction to allow them to resolve invalid/illogical data.
+A summary report on the findings from the validation checks will be sent to each jurisdiction to allow them to resolve invalid/illogical data.
+Once validation issues have been resolved each jurisdiction will send AIHW: